 Karate vs. Taekwondo: What Is The Difference?

-Once you decide to enroll yourself in martial arts classes, you will come across two common options: Karate and Taekwondo.
-You may have learned about Karate from the infamous Mr. Myagi whereas Taekwondo can typically fly under the radar.
+Once you enroll in martial arts classes, you will come across two common options: Karate and Taekwondo.
+You may have learned about Karate from the infamous Mr. Myagi, whereas Taekwondo can typically fly under the radar.

-You might find yourself wondering about the difference between the two and which one more is suitable for you.
+You might wonder about the difference between the two and which one is more suitable for you, and this publication will help you decide.

 The History of Karate